 Savannah Badalich, Director of Education and Training, Civic Hall

-This full-day training used design-thinking methodologies, such as user personas, journey mapping, and rapid ideation in order to help the nonprofits create a roadmap for improving their work.
+This full-day training used design-thinking methodologies, such as user personas, journey mapping, and rapid ideation in order to help the nonprofits and government agencies create a roadmap for improving their work.
 It focused on human-centered design principles, centering the experiences and voices of the constituents the nonprofits serve to build out new actions with, and not for, their communities.

 Understanding and Improving Cybersecurity for Nonprofits and Mission Driven Businesses